William Bramwell Withers

-By 1855, Withers was living in Ballarat, Victoria, where he worked as a journalist for the Ballarat Times, the Ballarat Star, the Miner and Weekly Star and later the Ballarat Courier.
+By 1855, Withers was living in Ballarat, where he worked as a journalist for the Ballarat Times, the Ballarat Star, the Miner and Weekly Star and later the Ballarat Courier.
 Withers endeavored to write a history of Ballarat, spending five years of research before the first edition was published in 1870 to great praise.
 A second edition was published in 1887.
-He also wrote two novels and served on the first committee of the mechanics' institute.
+He also served on the first committee of the mechanics' institute, was a co-proprietor of the Ballarat Star from 1875–1880 and wrote two novels.
 In 1901, Withers left for Sydney, where he died in 1913.

 Early life

 William Bramwell Withers was born on 27 July 1823 in Whitchurch, Hampshire, England.
 He was the youngest son of tenant farmer and Wesleyan lay preacher Jason Withers and his second wife, Elizabeth née Hendy, who died in 1929.
 Withers was educated at a grammar school until the age of thirteen, when he was apprenticed by his uncle, a storekeeper in Winchester.
 A lifelong opponent of capital punishment, he wrote articles in temperance and vegetarian journals.

 After his father died in 1946, Withers used the £300 left to him to buy 300 acre in Natal, South Africa.
 He moved there in 1849 and contributed to the Natal Witness and Natal Standard.
 After he and James Ellis bought a farm of 6000 acre, Withers sold it to him and moved to Pietermaritzburg, where he worked as a journalist and learned to set type in Dutch and English.